call4paperz/call4paperz/README.md

 # call4paperz.com

-call4paperz.com is a website for talk proposals, either to your own conference or lightning talks.
-Users can post talk proposals and they can be voted and commented by the users.
+call4paperz.com is a website for talk proposals, you can create , your own conference or lightning talks.
+User can post talk proposals and they can be voted and commented by the users.

 [![CircleCI](https://circleci.com/gh/call4paperz/call4paperz.svg?style=svg)](https://circleci.com/gh/call4paperz/call4paperz)